 Complex photos or images with little to no context can confuse people.
-They already have their hands full with thinking up a winning caption; they don’t want to think about or decipher what the image means.
+Your photo caption contests entrants already have their hands full with thinking up a winning caption – they don’t want to think too deeply about or decipher what the image means.

 They took a screenshot from Instagram and used it as the image for their caption contest.
 It would have been best to download and repost pictures from Instagram, or to crop the Instagram frame out, leaving only the photo.

 Lastly, if viewing this image on your desktop or your phone, it’s hard to focus on what the picture is about, which is the hole in the shelf.
 You don’t want people to be looking all over the place to get the gist of what the photo is about.

 Of the 2.8 billion monthly active users on Facebook, 98.3% browse the platform using their phones.
 Because of this, it’s key to ensure that your image is mobile-friendly.